| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 The Rising Social Media Addiction.

-There are a number of lifestyle and environmental causes of increased reliance on digital platforms:
+There are a number of lifestyle and environmental causes of increased due to reliance on digital platforms:

 1. Convenient and uninterrupted accessibility